TeX-Live/texlive-source/texk/gregorio/gregorio-src/UPGRADE.md

 When the next syllable starts with an alteration, the minimal space between notes of the current syllable and notes of the current syllable is handled by the new spaces `intersyllablespacenotes@alteration` and `interwordspacenotes@alteration`.
 Set them in your custom spacings file if needed.

+When a syllable ends with a punctum mora, Gregorio 4.1 doesn't consider the punctum mora completely in horizontal spacing.
+This can result in next syllable being closer.
+To balance the output, `spacebeforesigns` has been made shorter.
+If you want to go back to the old behavior, use:

+- `\gresetshiftaftermora{never}` if you want to remove it completely
+- `\gresetshiftaftermora{barsonly}` if you want to remove it for non-bar syllables but keep it for bar syllables
+- `\grechangedim{spacebeforesigns}{0.05469 cm plus 0.00455 cm minus 0.00455 cm}{scalable}` to go back to the old spacing before punctum mora

+The `\gresetshiftaftermora` macro can take other arguments for controlling how this should work, see GregorioRef for details.

 ### Horizontal episemata on high and low notes

 Prior to version 4.1, Gregorio reserved space between notes at the `c` and `k` heights and their horizontal episemata for a "ledger line" that might appear between them.
 However, if the ledger line did not appear, the episema would appear to be too far from the note.